 Tillamook Police Department is building an ongoing eligibility list for Entry Level and Lateral Police Officers.

+Tillamook Police Department is building an ongoing eligibility list for Entry Level and Lateral Police Officers.
 Entry Level candidates must complete the ORPAT and Frontline National tests for this position.
 ORPAT is scheduled separately from the NTN home page.
 You must schedule both a Frontline National and ORPAT test for this position.
-Testing for both Frontline National and ORPAT is available at the Brooklake campus of Chemeketa Community College.

 Lateral Police Officer candidates who are currently certified as a Police Officer in the State of Oregon only need to complete the department application.
 Follow the link below.
 All other Lateral candidates will need to complete all the testing listed above.